crystalkeo/cyclistic/README.md

  > Note: Repeat for each quarter

 ### Insights
-After further analysis, insights and recommendations can be provided.
 Revisiting the business task: How do annual members and casual riders use Cyclistic bikes differently?

 - There is a peak in casual riders who use Cyclistic bikeshare during Spring and Summer months (Q2-Q3)